Jontom01/NarrativeMapper/README.md

 pip install NarrativeMapper
 ```

-**IMPORTANT:**
+**Setup:**

-To use this package, you'll need an OpenAI API key.
-Create a .env file in your root directory (same folder where your script runs).
+1. Create a .env file in your root directory (same folder where your script runs).

-Inside the .env file, add your API key like this:
+2. Inside the .env file, add your OpenAPI key like this:

 ```dotenv
 OPENAI_API_KEY="your-api-key-here"